 With recent industry press discussing how weak volumes on the sell-side are driving the consolidation of broker-sponsored EMS platforms, the EMS is rapidly becoming a commodity which means that cost will become the predominant driver for users rather than functionality.
 We would take this line of reasoning a step further and argue that the buy-side should also look at their OMS providers in a similar light.

-All of the above trends should have the smarter buy-side firms, especially institutional managers, giving as much scrutiny to their existing OMS providers as they do to other back office accounting and related investment systems.
-After all, like the markets, the history of technology typically shows the movement towards efficiency and, based on current industry trends, the stand-alone buy-side OMS may not be the most efficient nor the most cost effective solution for the current and future needs of most institutional asset managers.
+All of the above trends should have smarter buy-side firms, especially institutional managers, giving as much scrutiny to their existing OMS providers as they do to other back-office accounting and related investment systems.
+After all, like the markets, the history of technology typically shows the movement towards efficiency and, based on current industry trends, the stand-alone buy-side OMS may not be the most efficient nor the most cost-effective solution for the current and future needs of most institutional asset managers.